ryancdotorg/pelican_postprocess/README.rst

 *   ``PRECOMPRESS_MIN_SIZE`` (int, default is 20)

-    Small files tend to end up larger compressed than uncompressed, and any improvement is likely to be marginal.
-The default setting is chosen to avoid making files that are larger when compressed, but if you have a lot of small files you may want to adjust this.
+    Small files tend to result in a larger file size when compressed, and any improvement is likely to be marginal.
+The default setting is chosen to avoid speculatively compressing files that are likely to result in a larger file size after compression.

+    To try compressing every file regardless of size, set this to ``0``.

 Testing
 =======